pensjonatus/flash-fiction/blog/always-the-same.md

 ---
-title: 'Always the Same'
+title: Always the Same
 date: '2013-04-30'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 I was on a train back home and the world was whooshing by.
 I was tired, could